SuperSlicer-org/SuperSlicer-Docs/docs/about.md

 Almost everything is written in C++.

 The slicing core is the `libslic3r` library, which can be built and used in a standalone way.
 The command-line interface is a thin wrapper over `libslic3r`.
-You can download a precompiled package from the release page - it will run without the need for any dependency.
+You can download SuperSlicer from the [links](https://www.superslicer.org/resources/links/) page on our website.

 ### Can I help?